 Am I eligible for federal financial aid?

 All students receiving Title IV Federal aid and some forms of private aid are required to meet Satisfactory Academic Progress standards.
 A student's status is calculated based on the cumulative grade point average and percentage of attempted courses that have been successfully completed.
 Federal regulations limit a student's eligibility for federal aid to 150% of the student's program requirements.
-All second-degree seekers must complete a Sastisfactory Academic Appeal form, an academic plan, along with a statement explaining the need for your second degree, in order for continued eligibility to be determined.
 Students who have attempted at least four semesters of enrollment at Coastal Carolina University are required to maintain a 2.0 cumulative grade point average to remain eligible for Title IV Federal aid.